Articles in this section

 Question

-How to restore particular table from a Plesk daily/pre-upgrade dump?
+• How to restore a single table from a Plesk daily / pre-upgrade dump?

 Answer

-If some of system databases got corrupted, but there are no manually created backups available, use Plesk daily/pre-upgrade dumps for restoration.
-To learn more about Plesk daily/pre-upgrade dumps, see the Additional Information section.
+If a system database got corrupted, but there are no manually created backups available, use Plesk daily / pre-upgrade dumps for restoration.
+To learn more about Plesk daily / pre-upgrade dumps, see the Additional Information section.

-To back up/restore these databases, connect to a Plesk server via SSH (Linux) / RDP (Windows Server) and follow the instructions below:
+To restore a system database, connect to your Plesk server via SSH (Linux) / RDP (Windows Server) and follow the instructions below:

 # cd /var/lib/psa/dumps